dboyliao/blendy/README.md

 2. Change working directory to that folder.
 3. run `git clone https://github.com/spe3d/spe3d_bl_tools.git`
 4. Now it should be available in the python console in Blender.

-## To Do List

-1. MeshAnimator: animator for mesh object.
-2. AudioMaker: helper for adding audio to the animation.